harsh827/Vibe_Chat/README.md

 ## Features

-- This app allows one to one chat online and its fast and easy to use.
+- This app allows one to one chat online by creating chat rooms.

- - One can chat and create unlimited chat rooms.

- - On typing Emojis character they get tranferred to the corresponding Emoji picture
+ - On typing Emojis character they get tranferred to the corresponding Emoji pictures.

  - As new messages come chat box gets automatically scrolled down for user-friendliness.

  - A small scroll-to-bottom buttom appears as soon as chat size is not able to fit chatbox

-Open multiple browsers, add an username and room name
+Open multiple browsers tabs, then add username and room-name

 Start chatting !